 Wondering if your teen driver is driving recklessly – hard breaking and speeding?
 Know for sure with this affordable GPS tracker that lets you know where your kid’s car is located, sends you automated alerts, and, best of all, comes with NO CONTRACT!

 Magnetic GPS tracking devices are some of the smallest covert trackers on the market.
 Most of them are no larger than your average car key.

 You can mount a magnetic vehicle tracking device just about anywhere on the vehicle or trailer you want to track.
+They can be attached to the underside of the vehicle, or placed in a console of the cubbyhole, or carried around in someone’s pocket attached to something else important.
 There’s no need to worry about the device falling off since it uses powerful magnets to stay in place.

 2. Diagnostic Port Trackers

 GPS tracking devices that plug into the diagnostic port of a car or truck aren’t as tiny as a magnetic tracker but are still small.

 They might be discovered by a driver who looks carefully, as well as unplugged once a driver finds them.
 However, most aren’t.